Nnanyielugo/algos/beginner/sort-array-by-parity/readMe.md

 - create a variable `even`.
 Initialize to 0.
 - create a variable `odd`.
 Initialize to 1.
 - create a loop from 0 to the length of the array (last count exclusive)
-- for each number at position 0 to input lenth (less one),
+- for each number at position 0 to input lenth (less one):
   - if the number is a even number, place the number at position `even` in `result`.
 Increase `even` by 2.
   - if the number is a odd number, place the number at position `odd` in `result`.
 Increase `odd` by 2.
 - return `result`.